 The truth about “drop-ins” is that there is no “drop-in” solution where you simply swap out the refrigerant.

 You may have heard of “drop-in” replacements for R22.
 We strongly against against this choice.
 Usually a homeowner who is uneasy about the cost of replacing their system seeks out an alternative, and this appears to be an easy solution.
 It often costs the homeowner more money, and nearly always voids the manufacturer warranty.
 The reality about “drop-ins” is that there is no “drop-in” solution where you simply swap out the refrigerant.
 The phrase “drop-in” is referring to retrofitting a air conditioner, which when done properly can cost the homeowner as much, or more, money than purchasing a new unit that uses R410a.
 In part, this is because different refrigerants function at different pressure levels and require different parts to run, which means the technician is forced to replace the most expensive components of your system to be compatible with the new refrigerant.
 If this vital step is missed, your system will quickly stop running, and you’ll end up installing a new unit anyway.
+If you are insistent on exploring this option, then consult with an HVAC specialist to determine your best replacement refrigerant.

 Your manufacturer will probably not pay for the parts to make this switch because retrofitting your AC system will likely void the warranty.
 It’s typically just a temporary fix, but purchasing a new upgraded AC system will probably benefit most homeowners in dependability, satisfaction, and long-term comfort.